Harikrishna-AL/MusicAI_Evolver/Readme.md

-# AI meldoy generator using Collective Intelligence
+# AI meldoy generator using Evolutionary Algorithms

 ## Description
 This project is a simple AI melody generator using evolutionary algorithms.
 The AI just tries to generate similar melody given to the input audio file using a simple fitness function.
 Although better outputs can be achieved using more complex fitness functions like NNs to evaluate the fitness of the generated melody.